Fighting the Baby Blues and What I Did to Beat It

 Looking back now those times hold such a special place in my heart now.
 I wish I could go back and just give my past self a hug.
 I would tell myself that the baby blues will pass quickly and to enjoy the newness of being a mom.
 I’d tell her that those chores and outings can wait.
 This new baby is what is important right now and sometimes that means missing out on events or a perfectly clean house, but that ultimately, you’re not missing out.

 You are just beginning this incredible new journey.

 It is overwhelming, it is hard, and it is exhausting.
 But it is rewarding and worth it.
 Slow down, learn as you go, and remember this is YOUR journey with YOUR kids.
 You are not supposed to be “that kids” mom, you are your kid’s mom, and that is entirely on purpose.
 Give yourself some grace, and for goodness sake, take care of you.
-You are the only mom they have and they need you to be best version you can be.
+You are the only mom they have and they need you to be the best version you can be.
 So, go on a date, take a bath, or light a candle you enjoy.
 It doesn’t have to be extravagant things to make a difference.
-Use little moments everyday to do something for you, and it will help those baby blues go away, until they are just a distant memory of a very tired life you once knew.
+Use little moments every day to do something for you, and it will help those baby blues go away until they are just a distant memory of a very tiring life you once knew.